 Many previous works are devoted to the study of the types, composition, structure, and transformation processes of organic matter in the Bazhenov Formation, e.g., (Galimov, 1968; Goncharov, 1987; Kalmykov et al., 2019; Kontorovich et al., 1975; Lopatin and Emec, 1987).
 Kerogen of the Bazhenov Formation is traditionally characterized as type II.
+Total organic carbon concentration varies from 1 to 25-30 wt.% (mean 8-9 wt.%) and the initial hydrogen index (HI0) values range between 650 and 715 mg HC/g TOC.
 However, questions remain about the presence of other kerogen types in the Bazhenov Formation rocks.
-Admixture of type I kerogen in the Bazhenov deposits has been mentioned previously in recent studies, but a detailed characterization has never been presented (Goncharov et al., 2016; Kontorovich et al., 2019; Oksenoyd et al., 2017).
+Admixture of type I kerogen in the

+Bazhenov deposits has been mentioned previously in recent studies, but a detailed characterization has never been presented (Goncharov et al., 2016; Kontorovich et al., 2019; Oksenovd et al., 2017).

-Most deposits containing type I kerogen were formed under conditions of significant accumulation of algal material that had undergone extensive bacterial reworking in a reducing environment (Peters et al., 2005; Tissot and Welte, 1984).
+Most deposits containing type I kerogen were formed under conditions of significant accumulation of algal or bacterial material in a reducing environment (Peters et al., 2005; Tissot and Welte, 1984).
 Despite the fact that deposits containing type I kerogen are rarely found, they are of interest not only in terms of hydrocarbon exploration but also in order to reconstruct the depositional conditions.